The Best of The West: 8 Day Ireland Tour

 Bunratty Castle

 On the way, we will first stop at Bunratty Castle and its Folk Park.
-Here you will visit the acclaimed 15th century Castle, the most complete and authentic castle in Ireland.
+Here you will visit the acclaimed 15th-century Castle, the most complete and authentic castle in Ireland.

-The site on which Bunratty Castle stands was in origin a Viking trading camp in 970.
+The site on which Bunratty Castle stands was, in origin, a Viking trading camp in 970.
 The present structure is the last of four castles to be built on the site.
-You will take a tour of this iconic fortress; hear and see how the lords and ladies of this castle lived; hear stories of battles and bravery and enjoy stunning views across the idyllic Clare countryside.
+You will take a tour of this iconic fortress; hear and see how the lords and ladies of this castle lived; hear stories of battles and bravery, and enjoy stunning views across the idyllic Clare countryside.

-The Folk Park, set on 26 acres of unspoiled Clare countryside, is a treat for persons young, old, and in-between, and features over 30 buildings in a ‘living’ village in a rural setting.
+The Folk Park, set on 26 acres of unspoiled Clare countryside, is a treat for people young, old, and in-between, and features over 30 buildings in a living village in a rural setting.
 Farmhouses, village shops, and streets are recreated and furnished as they would have been at “that time” according to their social standing, from the poorest one-roomed dwelling to Bunratty House – a fine example of a Georgian residence that was home to the Stoddarts, the last family to occupy the Castle.

 Adare & Dingle